If school is going to look different,

 - Students wearing masks

-- Faculty wearing masks
+- Faculty wearing masks and/or face shields

-What do these new requirements mean for the classroom?
+What challenges do these new requirements create?

-- Increased distance from teacher
+- Students seated further from teacher

 The most effective classroom tool this coming school year will be the teacher’s voice.